garbados/couchdb/share/doc/src/json-structure.rst

 ========================

-The following appendix provides a quick reference to all the JSON structures that you can supply to CouchDB, or get in return to requests.
+The following appendix provides a quick reference to all the JSON structures that you can supply to Cloudant, or get in return to requests.

 All Database Documents
 ======================